 Sometimes, however, it may not be the condition itself causing your dog's excessive thirst, but the medication used to treat it.
 Talk to a vet about your dog's medication and its side effects; if drugs are behind your dog's thirst, the vet may be able to lower the dosage.

 Just as with people, some drugs can lead to excessive thirst in your dog, including:

-Heart failure drugs, such as furosemide, lead to increased urine production and a compensatory increase in thirst.
+Heart failure drugs, such as furosemide, lead to increased urine production and an increase in thirst.

 A dry food diet -- which may be as little as 5%-10% water -- can also lead to noticeable thirst in your dog.
-High sodium foods will also cause your dog to drink more.
+High-sodium foods and certain prescription diets will also cause your dog to drink more.

 Large amounts of salt can be poisonous to your pet, so avoid sharing highly salty "people" food with your dog.
 Signs your dog may have eaten too many sodium-rich treats include tremors, diarrhea, depression, and vomiting.

 A good rule of thumb: Make sure your dog gets at least 1 ounce of water daily for each pound they weigh.
 That means a 20-pound dog needs at least 20 ounces of water every day.
 That's more than 2 cups, or as much as in some bottles of water or soda.